rahulrsingh09/WordMeaning/README.md

 the next version of this web meaning page will be a Responsive design page presenly i have not incorporated responsive design to this page.

-To Run this project just pull the contents from Github into eclipseor download just the html css and js files from git and paste it in a folder and run .
+To Run this project just pull the contents from Github into eclipse or download just the html css and js files from git and paste it in a folder and run .